Sue: I used to think Tara Palmer-Tomkinson was an android if that’s any help. Oh, David Fisher’s name rings a bell.

 Me: I’m surprised you haven’t mentioned the carpentry yet.
 What about that staircase over there?

 Sue: Nah, it’s a bit naff.
 I do like the costumes in this one, though.
 Even Romana’s purple outfit is starting to grow on me.
-The production design is very good, but just because something is made from wood, it doesn’t mean that I instantly fall in love it.
+The production design is very good, but just because something is made from wood, it doesn’t mean I instantly fall in love it.
 I do have some standards, believe it or not.

 The drugs wear off and Romana wakes up.
+She wants to know how long she’s been unconscious for.

 Sue: (As Grendel) Long enough, dear.
 Long enough.

-Sue: You dirty bastard.
+Sue: The dirty bastard.

-But something is bugging Sue:
+However, something is definitely bugging Sue.

 Sue: Get Paul from QVC to do it.
 She’s making a right pig’s ear of Diamonique Hour.